dental fillings

 Receiving Tooth-Colored Fillings: A Step-By-Step Guide

 If you're looking for a cavity solution that doesn't involve metal, we offer tooth-colored fillings that bond directly to your tooth without removing excessive enamel.
-Our dentists will only remove the decayed portion, preserving more of your tooth's original structure and ensuring a longer-lasting filling compared to metal fillings.
+Our dentists are using a longer-lasting filling compared to metal fillings.

 The process begins with numbing the treatment area to ensure your comfort.
 You may feel slight pressure, but there should be no pain.
 The damaged part of the tooth will be removed, and then the composite resin will be applied layer by layer until the tooth is restored to its optimal size and shape.
 Using a curing light, the material will be hardened into place, creating a strong bond with your enamel.
 Finally, we will polish the tooth and check your bite to ensure a proper fit.